fingon/sssmemvault/README.md

 ```

 This command will:
-1. Load the client private key (`client_private.json`).
+1. Load the client signing private key (`client_signing_private.json`).
 2. Load the config file (`config.yaml`) to find peer endpoints.
-3. Connect to the specified target nodes (`--target`) and call `List` to find the latest timestamp for `"api-key"`.
+3. Connect to the specified target nodes (`--target`) and call `List` (authenticating with the client signing key) to find the latest timestamp for `"api-key"`.
-4. Call `Get` on the node with the latest timestamp to retrieve the full entry.
+4. Call `Get` on the node with the latest timestamp (authenticating again) to retrieve the full entry.
 5. Identify the owner IPs from the entry (`192.168.42.2`, `192.168.42.34`).
 6. Look up the endpoints for these owners in the loaded `config.yaml`.
 7. Connect to *each* owner node endpoint.
-8. Call `GetDecoded` on each owner node (authenticating with `client_private.json`).
+8. Call `GetDecoded` on each owner node (authenticating with `client_signing_private.json`).
+Each owner node will:
+    a.
+Decrypt its fragment using its *hybrid private key*.
+    b.
+Re-encrypt the fragment using the client's *hybrid public key* (found in the node's `config.yaml`).
+    c.
+Return the re-encrypted fragment.
+9. Decrypt each received fragment using the client's *hybrid private key* (`--hybrid-private-key`).
-9. Combine the received decrypted fragments using Shamir's algorithm.
+10. Combine the decrypted fragments using Shamir's algorithm.
-10. Write the reconstructed secret to `api-key.txt`.
+11. Write the reconstructed secret to `api-key.txt`.